-A: It is a fan based conference to learn about the Silhouette Portrait, Cameo, Curio, and Mint machines.
-The event is not hosted by Silhouette America or Graphtec (the parent company).
-However, Silhouette America does sponsor portions of the conference and has representatives and executives onsite.
+However, Silhouette America does sponsor portions of the conference and has representatives and executives participate in the event.
 The guru behind the conference is Terri Johnson of Terri Johnson Creates.

-Q: Who attends the All Things Silhouette Conference?
+Q: Who can attend the All Things Silhouette Conference?

-A: The conference is open to all Silhouette lovers – beginners or advanced users.
+A: The conference is open to all Silhouette lovers – beginners and advanced users.

-A: The conference is a 3 day event that starts on a Friday afternoon and ends on a Sunday around 4pm.
+A: The conference is a multi day event that starts on a Friday afternoon and ends on a Sunday around 4pm.
 Friday’s afternoon and evening events are optional.

 Q: Where is the conference held?

-A: The conference has historically been held in Peachtree City, Georgia, a quaint city outside of Atlanta.
-The conference did head west for one year and was held in California.
+A: The in-person conference has historically been held in Peachtree City, Georgia, a quaint city outside of Atlanta.
+The conference did head west for one year and was held in Newport Beach, California.

 Q: What kinds of sessions take place during the conference?

-A: There are classes for everyone: machine basics, designing, screenprinting, cookie decorating, wood sign making, acrylic etching, heat transfer vinyl techniques, small business classes, new product sneak peeks, and much more.
-For this weekend’s event, there’s around 50 different classes to choose from.
+A: There are classes for everyone: machine basics, designing, screen printing, cookie decorating, wood sign making, acrylic etching, heat transfer vinyl techniques, small business classes, new product sneak peeks, and much more.
+There are usually around 50 different classes to choose from.

 Q: Is there a Cricut alternative event for Cricut users?

-A: At this time, I do not know of any event similar in nature for Cricut users.
+A: I do not know of any event similar in nature for Cricut users.

 Since 2015, Christine Schinagl has been helping crafters start and run craft businesses through her blog, Cutting for Business.
 As a Silhouette and Cricut crafter herself, she has a unique take on what works and what doesn’t work in the craft business world.
 She also teaches a course on creating digital SVG designs, available at How to Design SVGs.